Hansmu/udemy-aws/Readme.md

 Security groups can be referenced from other security groups.
 This can be used to allow other EC2 instances to connect to another EC2 instance without dealing with IPs.

+<h2>EC2 User Data</h2>
+EC2 user data scripts can be used to bootstrap our instances.
+That is launching commands when a machine starts.
+The script is run only once at the instance first start.
+It runs with the sudo rights.
+EC2 user data is used to automate boot tasks such as:
+* Installing updates
+* Installing software
+* Downloading common files from the internet
+* Anything you can think of

+Under `Configure details` you can find `User data` under `Advanced details`.